AndrewRachuig/telco_classification_project/README.md

 - After thoroughly exploring the data, do any final preparation necessary to begin modeling.
 Automate this function and put it into a model.py file
 - Train at least three different classification models.
 - Evaluate models on train and validate datasets.
 Do further hyperparamter iteration to find the best performing models.
 Save all iteration functions to be automated in the model.py file.
-- Choose the model with that performs the best and do final hyperparameter tuning feature selection.
+- Choose the model with that performs the best and do final hyperparameter tuning feature selfection.
 - Evaluate that single model on the test dataset.
 - Create a csv file containing customer_id, probability of churn, and prediction of churn by using my final model on the test dataset.
 - Construct a Final Report Notebook wherein I show how I arrived at the MVP model by using my created modules.
 Throughout the notebook,document conclusions, takeaways, and next steps.